 When Rachel suggested attending the “Old South” party was “not a good look,” Chris replied, “You’re 100 percent right in 2021.
 That was not the case in 2018.
 And again, I’m not defending Rachael.
 I just know that, I don’t know, 50 million people did that in 2018.
 That was a type of party that a lot of people went to.
 And again, I’m not defending it; I didn’t go to it.”

-Immediately after, Chris issued a lengthy apology.
+Immediately after the interview aired, Chris came under fire issued a lengthy apology.
 “While I do not speak for Rachael Kirkconnell, my intentions were simply to ask for grace in offering her an opportunity to speak on her own behalf,” he wrote in an Instagram Story.
 “What I now realize I have done is cause harm by wrongly speaking in a manner that perpetuates racism, and for that, I am so deeply sorry.”

 Be sure to tune in to new episodes of The Bachelor on ABC on Mondays at 8:00 p.m.
 ET.